JOHNNYMACONNY/silver-fortnight/docs/GAMIFICATION_PHASE2B_REQUIREMENTS.md

 - Shared component library with Phase 2A
 - Optimized asset loading

-### 4. Integration with Existing Systems
+### 4. Integration with Existing Systems (updates)

 **Service Integration:**

-- Extend `gamification.ts` with new XP award types
+- Extend `gamification.ts` with new XP award types (done: use `awardXPWithLeaderboardUpdate` for challenge XP)
 - Add skill-specific XP tracking to trade/role completion
-- Integrate challenge progress with existing actions
+- Integrate challenge progress with existing actions (done: streak increments on challenge completion)
 - Maintain backward compatibility with Phase 1 & 2A

 **Component Integration:**